Multiple abuse allegations.

 TFCA Investigation

-In 2021, a couple lost their son, an abuse Survivor, to alcohol abuse, and went to TFCA retired rector John Yates to request an investigation.
-In Fall 2023, frustrated from two years of conversations with TFCA that resulted in little action, they appealed to Bishop Chris Warner, who directed TFCA to start an investigation.
+In April 2021, a couple lost their son, an abuse Survivor, to alcohol abuse, and went to TFCA retired rector John Yates to request an investigation.
+Rector Sam Ferguson neglected to meet with the family and believed that it wasn’t his responsibility to personally address the situation since it happened so long ago and before his time.
+In Fall 2023, frustrated from two years of intermittent conversations with Yates that resulted in little action, the parents appealed to Bishop Chris Warner, who directed TFCA to start an investigation.

-Had the parents not gone to the Bishop, it is likely that TFCA might have never investigated Taylor’s alleged abuse, since it hadn’t been investigated since first reported in 2007.
+Had the parents not gone to the Bishop, it is likely that TFCA would have never investigated Taylor’s alleged abuse, since it had never been investigated or shared with the congregation since first reported by a Survivor in 2007, 16 years prior.
+However, Yates first knew about allegations in Atlanta in 2004, and was told of a concerning story in 1993 when Taylor was employed at TFCA.

 In Fall 2023, TFCA hired employment lawyer Eddie Isler, of Isler Dare, to investigate.
 The process was described as independent with an unlimited scope, but some observers found significant flaws in Isler’s process.
-TFCA did minimal direct outreach to former youth group members to invite participation and mostly relied on word of mouth.
-One email to about 75 former youth group members was sent, but at any given time in Taylor’s 12 year tenure, Cornerstone had several hundred students.
+TFCA did minimal direct outreach to former youth group members to invite their participation and mostly relied on word of mouth.
+TFCA sent one email to 75 former youth group members, but at any given time in Taylor’s 12 year tenure, Cornerstone had several hundred students.

-Some former youth group members lost faith in the process, felt unsafe, felt their information was mishandled, or saw it left out entirely.
-Isler revealed one Survivor’s identity in a public forum.
-The Addendum to the report contained an inappropriate and sanctimonious warning to the Cornerstone community: “the question that remains..is whether they will persist in a season of anger and resentment that this darkness was visited upon them, or whether they will move through this season towards healing and reconciliation.”
+Some former youth group members lost faith in the process, felt unsafe, felt their information was mishandled, or saw it left out of the TFCA report, released in April 2024.
+Isler revealed one Survivor’s identity in a congregational meeting.
+The August 2024 addendum to the report contained an inappropriate and sanctimonious warning to the Cornerstone community: “the question that remains..is whether they will persist in a season of anger and resentment that this darkness was visited upon them, or whether they will move through this season towards healing and reconciliation.”
 Isler has admitted to some of these mistakes and said in the Report Addendum that while he performed the task with diligence, he has not done it perfectly.

 The Impact